-that we recommend for leaders and aspiring leaders
+that we recommend for leaders,

 The Art of Management, a podcast hosted by Jack Skeels, educates and guides managers in how to be a better manager, empower teams, increase inclusion, and be prepared for the future of knowledge work organizations.

 This selection of curated books compliment the philosophies shared in The Art of Management and we encourage you to read some of our favorites as you listen along.